AlexBartles/wand/README.md

 > [!NOTE]
 > This can also be ran on Windows using WSL.

+> [!NOTE]
 > THIS CUSTOM EDIT DOES NOT INSTALL DOCKER OR DOCKER COMPOSE.
 USE THE OFFICIAL WAND AT https://github.com/solero/wand IF YOU NEED THEM INSTALLED.

+> [!NOTE]
+> This custom edit will not get updated!
+The install pulls from solero/wand so it is always up to date!

 ## Installation script
 **Step 1** run the script